 which implies that $w_{u}^{\pm}\in \cD'(M)$.
 Moreover since $\Lambda^{\pm}P=0$ we have $P w_{u}^{\pm}=0$.
-If $u\in \cY(0)^{\perp}$ we have $w_{u}^{\pm}=0$ in $O$ hence $w_{u}^{\pm}=0$ in ${\mathscr D}(O)$ hence $u\in \cY({\mathscr D}(O))^{\perp}$.
+If $u\in \cY(0)^{\perp}$ we have $w_{u}^{\pm}=0$ in $O$ hence $w_{u}^{\pm}=0$ in ${\mathscr D}(O)$ hence $u\in \cY({\mathscr D}(O))^{\perp}$. { }

-Note that the density result in Prop. \ref{prop5.5b} is valid for {\em any} quasi-free state $\omega$.
-It is hence different from the {\em Reeh-Schlieder property}, see Subsect. \ref{sec11.4}, which is a property of a given state $\omega$ and asserts that $\cY(O)$ is dense in $\cY(O')$ for any open sets $O, O'\subset M$.
+Note that the density result in Proposition \ref{prop5.5b} is valid for {\em any} quasi-free state $\omega$.
+It is hence different from the {\em Reeh-Schlieder property}, see Section \ref{sec11.4}, which is a property of a given state $\omega$ and asserts that $\cY(O)$ is dense in $\cY(O')$ for any open sets $O, O'\subset M$.

-\subsection{Conformal transformations}
+\section{Conformal transformations}

-If $(M, g)$ is globally hyperbolic and $c\in \cinf(M)$ with $c(x)>0$ then $(M, \tilde{g})$ for $\tilde{g}= c^{2}g$ is also globally hyperbolic, with the same Cauchy surfaces as $(M, g)$.
-It is easy to see from \eqref{e3.30b} that the Levi-civita connection $\tilde{\nabla}$ for $\tilde{g}$ is given by:
+If $(M, g)$ is globally hyperbolic and $c\in \cinf(M)$ with $c(x)>0$, then $(M, \tilde{g})$ for $\tilde{g}= c^{2}g$ is also globally hyperbolic, with the same Cauchy surfaces as $(M, g)$.
+It is easy to see from \eqref{e3.30b} that the Levi-Civita connection $\tilde{\nabla}$ for $\tilde{g}$ is given by:

 If $P$ is a Klein-Gordon operator on $(M, g)$ and

 then